rkenmi/bashdb/README.md

-# World's simplest log-based Bash database
+# World's simplest log-structured database written in Bash

 ## How to use
 Getting data: